Romania Travel Blog (Updated 2024)

 Romania is an exciting destination for wildlife lovers.

-Here you will find wild wolves, bears and lynx along with fascinating bird life, squirrels, pole cats, (the fearsome gyhor that kills birds for fun) and abundant smaller mammals like these hedgehogs, disturbed by a farmer scything his grass.
+Here you will find wild wolves, bears and lynx along with fascinating bird life, squirrels, pole cats, (the fearsome gyhor that kills birds for fun) and abundant smaller mammals like the hedgehogs in our photos.
+They were disturbed by a farmer scything his grass.

 All the babies and their mother survived after we found them.